-Environmental Justice Work in Washington State (Forthcoming)
+Environmental Justice Work in Washington State

-[Note to members: This section is incomplete.
-It will eventually will discuss EJ work in WA starting from the Dept. of Ecology's EJ study in 1994 to today, and will cover government, academic, and community EJ work.
-You may choose to make a suggestion for EJ efforts that you'd like to include in the report.
+[Note to members: You may choose to make a suggestion for EJ work that you'd like to include in the report.
 If you chose to do this, please provide corresponding language and references.]